gauge-sh/tach/README.md

 - 🐍 Installable via pip
 - 🔧 Able to be adopted incrementally
 - ⚡ Implemented with no runtime impact
-- ♾️ Interoperable with your existing systems (cli, hooks, ci, etc.)
+- ♾️ Interoperable with your existing systems

 ## Getting Started